CharlesGueunet/vimmic/README.md

 By default, leader is defined on coma.
 * Mnemonic shortcuts with gui (press leader three times to see them)
-* Clever completion (Ctrl-Space to trigger/navigate) and Syntax checking (asynchronous)
+* Asynchronous completion and Syntax checking
 * Fast travel (file/buffers/tags...) and new operator/scopes
 * Fully customizable
 * Lazy / Conditionally load plugins